RyGoy/My-Accountant-Broker-Bot/README.md

 Now we will close nano and enter `ctrl+x` and `Y` to save the **file**.

-We also need to create two more files, The [Forecast Library](https://github.com/roguesupport-scott/Machine-Learning-Stock-Trading-Bot/blob/master/forecast_library.py),
+We also need to create two more files, the [Forecast Library](https://github.com/roguesupport-scott/Machine-Learning-Stock-Trading-Bot/blob/master/forecast_library.py),

 >$ sudo nano forecast_library.py